diego-zunort/SWE-_FinalProject_UTRGV_SP26/README.md

 with suggested opportunities by liking, skipping, or bookmarking them.
 By simplifying the discovery process, we hope the platform can help encourage student engagement with campus activities and organizations.

-Goal:Connecting student's to clubs, organizations, and campus events that align with their
+Goal:
-     interests, hobbies, major, etc with a simple swipe-based interface.
+     Connecting student's to clubs, organizations, and campus events that align with their interests, hobbies, major, etc with a simple swipe-based interface.

 Features:

      - Prompts users to share their hobbies, favourite activities, interests, etc
      - Using the information given, the app shows the user different clubs, campus activities and events that match their             preferences
      - Gives the user all available information about the matches
      - Chat feature with clubs user has joined
      - Provides a reward system if the user engages in matched activities.